 If available, the last visited TAI shall be included in order to help the AMF produce Registration Area for the UE.

 The Security parameters are used for Authentication and integrity protection, see TS 33.501 [15].
 Requested NSSAI indicates the Network Slice Selection Assistance Information (as defined in clause 5.15 of TS 23.501 [2]).
 The PDU Session status indicates the previously established PDU Sessions in the UE.
 When the UE is connected to the two AMFs belonging to different PLMN via 3GPP access and non-3GPP access then the PDU Session status indicates the established PDU Session of the current PLMN in the UE.
-The List Of PDU Sessions To Be Activated is included to indicate the PDU Session(s) for which the UE intends to activate UP connections.
-A PDU Session corresponding to a LADN shall not be included in the List Of PDU Sessions To Be Activated when the UE is outside the area of availability of the LADN.

 The Follow on request is included when the UE has pending uplink signalling and the UE doesn't include List Of PDU Sessions To Be Activated, or the Registration type indicates the UE wants to perform an Emergency Registration.
 In Initial Registration and Mobility Registration Update, UE provides the UE Requested DRX parameters, as defined in clause 5.4.5 of TS 23.501 [2].

 The UE provides UE Radio Capability Update indication as described in TS 23.501 [2].